 - How improved patient care will always lead to higher production

-Curtis Marshall is a founding member of Dental Intel, a software that helps practices analyze everything, automate your day, find hidden revenue, fill your schedule & so much more.
+Curtis Marshall is a founding member of Dental Intel, a software that helps practices analyze everything, automate your day, find hidden revenue, fill your schedule and so much more.

 Curtis Marshall: Doing great, John, and thanks for having me and you're right.
 We are time friends.
 I think you, and when we first met, I had hair and when we first met, you didn't have a goatee.
 So there has been a little bit, so thanks for having me.
 Yeah.